Skip to content

 Section titled “Shift-Left: Catching Policy Violations Before Deployment”

-The most effective governance catches violations as early as possible — ideally before the code leaves the developer’s machine.
+The absolute most effective governance strategy dynamically catches violations as early as procedurally possible — ideally before the offending code ever leaves the developer’s local workstation.
+This practice is commonly known as shifting security left.

 Terminal window